goatshriek/stumpless/docs/examples/sqlite3/README.md

 You might have noticed that the default SQL statement uses several named SQL parameters for the entry values.
 You can use these in your custom SQL as well!
 They are resolved by name (position is ignored) and if a name is not present in the SQL then it is simply left out.
-In addition to the parameters listed in the default statement, there are a few more available if you need them:
+In addition to the parameters used in the default statement, there are a few more available if you need them:

  * `$facility` is the facility portion of the entry as an integer.
 This is